 This allows you to export the healpix map that you can see in the plot in the form of a table.
 The table has a row for each plotted healpix pixel, with two columns: one giving the healpix pixel index, and the other giving the pixel value (corresponding to the colour in the plot).
-The Import () option loads the data as a new table in the TOPCAT application, and the Save ( information is also available from the Export menu.
+The Import ( ) option loads the data as a new table in the TOPCAT application, and the Save ( option lets you save it directly to disk in one of the available table formats.
+This information is also available from the Export menu.